eightbitswide/agon_64cfontloader/README.md

 SIMPLEFONTLOADER.BAS
 This program is a simple demonstration, loading a .64c font into the lowercase ASCII positions.

+Description:
+The .c64 font files are in raw byte format.
+The first two bytes are worthless for our purposes and are tossed.
+The next eight bytes are the for the first character of the font, the next eight bytes for the next character, and so on.
+We read this data in from a file using a FOR/NEXT loop which reads eight bytes at a time converts the bytes to strings applies the ascii code of each byte to the VDU 23 <char>, byte1, byte2, byte3, byte4, byte5, byte6, byte7, byte8

 Fonts are from http://home-2002.code-cop.org/c64/

 A good online font editor can be found at: https://petscii.krissz.hu/